The 5-Step Toolkit to Fix Bad Hands (Quick Answer)

 The Universal Fix: Iterative Improvement

-The most powerful technique for any AI art flaw is iteration:
+The most effective technique for any AI art flaw is iteration:

 - Generate with your best prompt and negative prompts